-Growing indoor plants is easy and just as fun as having an outdoor garden – plus it give that extra-cosy vibe to your home this Christmas.
+Growing indoor plants is easy and just as fun as having an outdoor garden - you don't need a large space to have beautiful plants.

 Indoor plants not only act as a quick decorating tool, they also help clean the environment and air around them.
 But if you're worried you have a black thumb, fret not!
 We’ve found the best 5 indoor houseplants that anyone can keep alive and thriving.

 Why you want it: There's a real timeless elegance to ivy, and it trails down furniture for a pretty effect.
 Plus, it's easy to start a new plant for yourself or a friend by cutting off a section of the stem.
 Think instant hostess gift!
 (OK, not completely instant.
 It takes about two weeks or so to start growing.)

 How to care for it: English ivy likes moist soil and cooler room temperature conditions, ranging from the mid-10s to about 20 degrees.